sage-code/maj/alphabet.md

 **Origin:**

-Next 5 vowels are pronounced like in Italian and Romanian languages:
+Next 5 vowels are pronounced like in Italian and Romanian languages not like in English nor German:

 * Letter `a`  is open central, like `a` in `car`;
 * Letter `e`  is close-mid front, like `e`  in `melon`;